PostHog/posthog.com/contents/newsletter/engineers-do-support.md

 While support heroes aren't working on the team's core roadmap, the rest of the team is.
 When combined with our [async culture](https://newsletter.posthog.com/p/how-we-work-asynchronously), this enables everyone to have large blocks of time to work on complex tasks.

-### 2. Set expectations
+### Set expectations

-Negative support experiences are the result of broken expectations.
+Garbage support is the result of broken expectations.
 For example, a response within 12 hours is…

 - Awesome if a user expected a response within 48 hours.
 - Awful if they expected a response right away.